-The Province of Zeeland won The Procurement Initiative of the Year for its commitment to advance the Sustainable Development Goals (SDGs) with each purchase it makes in the period 2021 to 2024.
-Based on existing policy goals, ability to monitor and in alignment with local initiatives, the focus was set on seven SDGs.
-For each of the seven goals, concrete impact targets were embedded in the in the Sustainable procurement plan 2021-2024 and monitored results will be shared on the sustainable procurement platform.
+The Province of Zeeland won “The Procurement Initiative of the Year” for its commitment to advance the Sustainable Development Goals (SDGs) with each purchase it makes in the period 2021-2024.
+Based on existing policy goals, ability to monitor progress, and in alignment with local initiatives, this work focuses on seven SDGs.
+For each of these seven goals, concrete impact targets were embedded in the province's Sustainable Procurement Plan 2021-2024, and monitored results will be shared on their sustainable procurement platform.

-Sustainable Procurement of the Year winners Copenhagen and Odense also used the SDGs as a guide.
-Copenhagen became aware of an SDG tool developed by the City of Odense to help suppliers identify the SDGs they are contributing to during market dialogue exercises, and to provide a framework for tenders.
-The city then used this tool to introduce further social and environmental considerations into its food procurement work.
+“Sustainable Procurement of the Year” winners Copenhagen & Odense also used the SDGs as a guide.
+Copenhagen applied an SDG tool developed by the City of Odense to help suppliers identify the SDGs they are contributing to during market dialogue exercises, and to provide a framework for tenders.
+The city used this tool to introduce further social and environmental considerations into its food procurement.

-Santiago de Compostela City Council won Innovation Procurement of the Year for using innovation procuiement to develop innovative solutions to improve services to citizens, while respecting the complex and specific needs encountered as a World Heritage City.
-Three challenges in particular were identified: municipal solid waste (MSW) management, last mile logistic services, and ornamental lighting solutions, which enhance the value of heritage while saving energy.
+Santiago de Compostela City Council won “Innovation Procurement of the Year” for using innovation procurement to develop innovative solutions to improve services to citizens, while respecting the complex and specific needs encountered as a World Heritage City.
+Three challenges in particular were identified: municipal solid waste (MSW) management, last mile logistic services, and ornamental lighting solutions which enhance the value of heritage while saving energy.

-Finally, in the category Outstanding Procurement in ICT, the winner was Murcia Health Service.
+Finally, in the category “Outstanding Procurement in ICT”, the winner was Murcia Health Service.
 Murcia was part of the European project InDemand which brought together procurers from three different regions to a new co-creation model (InDemand) to improve communication between doctors and epilepsy patients.
-Murcia Health Services led one of the 22 innovation projects that have tested this model, leading to a 50% increase in patient satisfaction and a quality of life improvement of 2.5 points (based on the QOLIE-10, NDDI-E test)
+Murcia Health Services led one of the 22 innovation projects that have tested this model, leading to a 50% increase in patient satisfaction and a quality of life improvement of 2.5 points.

-- Procurement Initiative of the Year - the City of Helsinki (Towards carbon neutral municipalities and regions using carbon footprint criteria to promote sustainable public procurement),
+- “Procurement Initiative of the Year” - the City of Helsinki (Finland) – ICLEI Member (Towards carbon neutral municipalities and regions using carbon footprint criteria to promote sustainable public procurement),

-- Sustainable Procurement of the Year – Dinan Agglomeration (Low environmental impact cleaning services)
+- “Sustainable Procurement of the Year” – Dinan Agglomeration (France) (Low environmental impact cleaning services)

-- Innovation Procurement of the Year – Supreme Audit Office City of Prague (Building net-zero energy innovation through procurement in construction in the centre of Prague)
+- “Innovation Procurement of the Year” – Supreme Audit Office City of Prague (Czech Republic) (Building net-zero energy innovation through procurement in construction in the centre of Prague)

-- Outstanding Innovation Procurement in ICT – Barcelona Provincial Council (Procurement of innovation to improve telecare services)
+- “Outstanding Innovation Procurement in ICT” – Barcelona Provincial Council (Spain) (Procurement of innovation to improve telecare services)

 More details on the procurement initiatives of this year’s winners and finalists can be found on the Procura+ website.